Preliminary uxo risk assessments at brimstone uxo

 For example, we have an extensive database for London, whilst for a more rural location we may be focussing more on historical imagery and anecdotal evidence as opposed to official records.
 Nonetheless, we always ensure that we have compiled as much information as possible before making our recommendations, with a view to obtaining relevant records from local and national archives should we be recommending further research.

-Q: Are there any challenges you often must overcome when working on a Preliminary UXO Risk Assessment?
+Q: Are there any challenges you often must overcome when working on Preliminary UXO Risk Assessments?

 Additionally, as mentioned above, if we determine that further research is required, we will always attempt to find relevant records held at local archives that we can obtain and analyse should the client order a Stage 2 Assessment.
 This way, we know that we are exploring every possible avenue in order to provide an accurate risk level and recommendations.